Bodhis4ttva/LHC_Net/README.md

 ```
 python check_rep.py
 ```
 If you get the output "Replicable Results!" you will 99% get our exact result, otherwise if you get "Not Replicable Results.
-Change your GPU!" you won't be able to get our exact results.
+Change your GPU!" you won't be able to get our results.

 **Requirements for full replicability: <br />**
 Nvidia Geforce GTX-1080ti (any Pascal GPU should work)<br />